 We enjoyed filming the many sights seen at this wondrous temple.
 We started on the lower levels, on to the many halls on various levels, to the peak of the hill where the Giant Kuan Yin statue is, and also climbed up the Pagoda of Ten Thousand Buddhas to capture the magnificent view of Penang from above.

-Kek Lok Si Temple – About & History
+What is Kek Lok Si Temple All About?

 This is one of the best known temples on the island.
 It can be said to be the largest Buddhist temple in Malaysia.
 Actually, it is made up of a complex of temples and prayer halls that were built over a period from 1890 to 1930.